neoxygen/neo4j-neoclient/README.md

 }
 ```

-Require the composer autoloader and load your configuration file and build your connection by providing a connection alias and your connection
+Require the composer autoloader, configure your connection by providing a connection alias and your connection settings :
-settings :

 ```php
 <?php